ApprenticeAI/frapy/docs/intro/install.rst

 Using a virtual environment (recommended)
 -----------------------------------------

-TL;DR: We recommend installing Scrapy inside a virtual environment on all platforms.
+TL;DR: We recommend installing Frapy inside a virtual environment on all platforms.

 Python packages can be installed either globally (a.k.a system wide), or in user-space.
-We do not recommend installing Scrapy system wide.
+We do not recommend installing Frapy system wide.

-Instead, we recommend that you install Scrapy within a so-called "virtual environment" (:mod:`venv`).
+Instead, we recommend that you install Frapy within a so-called "virtual environment" (:mod:`venv`).
 Virtual environments allow you to not conflict with already-installed Python system packages (which could break some of your system tools and scripts),